-Earlier this year, after having both my bank account and email hacked, I started using 1Password to not only manage my passwords, but also to help me create better passwords.
-Actually, I downloaded a couple of different apps to try them out.
-In this 1Password review, I’ll show you how I use the software and why I eventually chose this service over other competitors.
+Back in 2018, after having both my bank account and email hacked, I started using 1Password to not only manage my passwords, but also to help me create better passwords.
+In this 1Password review, I’ll show you how I use the software and why I eventually chose this password manager app over other competitors.

-Currently, I have 298 different online logins that I have to manage, which includes everything from banking to frequent flyer programs to my home insurance provider.
+298 327 378 different online logins that I have to manage.
+This includes everything from banking to frequent flyer programs to my home insurance provider.

 - Use the same password for all your logins: This is one of many bad online habits you need to break.
 If somebody gets a hold of this one password, they can hack your entire online life;